Last updated: January 26, 2022 at 5:17 PM

 Only current Brandeis students, staff, faculty, and other affiliates or appointees are eligible to participate in this testing program.
 We are unable to provide testing for spouses, children, roommates, relatives, friends, or others unless they are employed by or enrolled at Brandeis.

-The Campus Passport is set to testing requirements based upon vaccination status.
-Please see the Summer & Fall 2021 webpage for testing frequency requirements.
+The Campus Passport is set to testing frequency based upon vaccination status; the timing for your next test is visible inside the Campus Passport.
 When a community member is at the end of the testing window, they must schedule or submit a sample for another COVID-19 test to obtain a valid yellow or green Passport to visit campus (assuming the Training and DHA requirements have also been fulfilled for the day of the campus visit).
 Community members who are not coming to campus regularly do not need to come solely for the purpose of testing on their schedule; they can simply test the next time they come to campus.

 Your test results will be stored in a secure location and are only accessible by authorized personnel.
 Brandeis is required by law to report a positive result to the Massachusetts Department of Public Health.

-Within 24-48 hours after sample collection, you will receive an email from CareEvolve (the test ordering/results portal used by the Broad Institute) instructing you that your negative test result is available.
-The first time you receive this email, you will be instructed to set up an account with CareEvolve.
+Within 24-48 hours after sample collection, you will receive an email from Project Beacon (the test ordering/results portal used by the Broad Institute) instructing you that your negative test result is available.
+The first time you receive this email, you will be instructed to set up an account with Project Beacon.
 Please take note of your username and password, as logging into this portal is how you will be able to access your test results all semester long.

 If your test is negative, it is very unlikely that you have the virus at this time.
 You will need to continue to practice physical distancing, wearing a mask, frequent handwashing, and following any applicable federal, state or local orders related to COVID-19.